-By: McKenna Stanley, PT, DPT
+By: McKenna Stockton, PT, DPT

 I started gymnastics at the age of 3 and went on to be an All-American college athlete.
 Throughout my athletic career, I had my fair share of injuries.
 Most of my injuries were typical aches, pains, and ankle sprains, but, when I was a sophomore high school, I had a much larger injury.
 I had fractured my radial head in my left elbow; however, I wasn’t aware of this and continued to practice and perform all my skills.
 When I couldn’t fully extend my arm without significant pain, I decided to get it checked out by my doctor.
 Before my appointment, I continued to practice to the best of my ability.
 The day before my appointment, I was swinging bars and performed a major release move.
 I missed and did not catch the bar.
 Because of the fall, I dislocated my right elbow.
 From then on, I was out for months and barely was able to compete that season.